Authentic Lessons for 21st Century Learning

 Display slide 14 and start the 3-minute timer.

-When the timer expires, direct students to “freeze,” and show slide 15 for round 2.
-Direct all number 4s to stay at the posters they are at.
+When the timer expires, direct students to “freeze” and show slide 15 for round 2.
+Direct all number 4s to stay at the posters where they are.
 They are the new experts of that poster.
-Direct everyone else to move (stray) to the next poster and take notes, ask questions and listen carefully enough to be ready to be the next expert.
-Remind students of what they should be considering: when would this method be efficient and is this their favorite method and why.
+Direct everyone else to move (stray) to the next poster and take notes, ask questions, and listen carefully enough to be ready to be the next expert.
+Remind students of what they should be considering:

 Display slide 16 and start the 3-minute timer to begin round 2.